kchinzei/kch-rgbw-lib/docs/WaveLength.md

 Examine if a color `xy` is within the polygon given by `xyList`.
 If `xyList` is omitted, the CIE 1931 gamut is used.
-`checkCIExyInList()` can be used to check if a color is in the gamut represented by a combination of R-G-B LEDs (as figure below).
+`checkCIExyInList()` can be used to check if a color is in the gamut represented by `xyList`.
+If you provide a CSpace list for R-G-B LEDs, you can use `checkCIExyInList()` to check if a color is in the RGB range.
 ![Gamut_sRGB](./figs/Gamut_sRGB.png "sRGB Gamut")

 `xy` and `xyList` should be in 'xy' or 'xyY' of `CSpaceTypes`.
 Other types will throw an exception.
+Order of entries in xyList can be both clockwise and counter clockwise.

 `checkCIExyInList()`` uses an algorithm in https://www.nttpc.co.jp/technology/number_algorithm.html.

 `xyList` is an array of CSpace, each element represents a vertex of the polygon.